What Makes this Asset Class

 Institutional investors have been investing in forestry assets for decades.
-Timber, like most commodities, is a resource in diminishing supply, yet demand continues to rise due to global population and economic growth.
-Native forestry stocks have been reduced and are increasingly protected so only sustainably managed forestry assets can meet the strong demand for timber related products.
-This demand-supply gap gives forestry plantation managers pricing power long into the future and has helped forestry become a widely accepted asset class for investors.
+Timber, like most commodities, is a resource in diminishing supply, and yet demand continues to rise due to global population and economic growth.
+Native forestry stocks have been reduced and are increasingly protected, so only sustainably managed forestry assets can meet the strong demand for timber related products.
+This demand-supply gap will give forestry plantation managers pricing power long into the future, and has helped forestry become a widely accepted asset class for investors.

-The “Global Timber Investments and Trends” report by the New Zealand Journal of Forestry Science report stated that there is increased interest in forestry assets that is being driven by its behaviour as an asset, with stable returns and low correlation to financial assets such as equities, fixed income and real estate.
-The long-term correlation between equities and forestry assets, for example, is close to zero, meaning the return characteristics of forestry assets is not related to equity market volatility.
+The “Global Timber Investments and Trends” report by the New Zealand Journal of Forestry Science has stated that there is increased interest in forestry assets that is being driven by their behaviour as an asset, with stable returns and a low correlation to financial assets such as equities, fixed income and real estate.
+The long-term correlation between equities and forestry assets, for example, is close to zero, meaning, that the return characteristics of forestry assets are not related to equity market volatility.

-Moreover, with owners having the choice in choosing the time period to harvest (e.g. harvest when prices are high), the timber value can be stored ‘on-the-stump’ in periods of depressed demand.
+Moreover, with owners having options when choosing the time period to harvest (e.g. harvesting can take place when prices are high), the timber value can be stored ‘on-the-stump’ in periods of depressed demand.

-According to the “Global Farmland Survey and Outlook” report by Informa Economics, land prices in the USA, Canada, Europe, Australia and New Zealand have risen strongly in recent years and many forestry projects in those countries look overbought (decreasing forward-looking return potential).
-By contrast Asian emerging markets such as Sri Lanka and Thailand offer better land price value and lower labour costs whilst still benefiting from scientific and technological advances ensuring future forestry yield enhancement.
-Asia Plantation Capital’s forestry assets are also ideally located to supply China and India; the two most significant growth markets for forestry products.
+According to the ‘Global Farmland Survey and Outlook’ report by Informa Economics, land prices in the USA, Canada, Europe, Australia and New Zealand have risen strongly in recent years, with many forestry projects in these countries ‘overbought’, thereby decreasing forward-looking return potential.
+In contrast, Asian emerging markets such as Sri Lanka and Thailand, and African markets such as Kenya, offer better land price value and lower labour costs while still benefiting from the scientific and technological advances that ensure future forestry yield enhancement.
+Asia Plantation Capital’s forestry assets are also ideally located to supply China and India – the two most significant growth markets for forestry products.

-The United Nations Food and Agriculture Organisation previously estimated that the world consumption of wood and wood related products would rise more than 50% by 2030.
-Meanwhile, the current supply of timber from sustainable sources is still insufficient to meet demand, thus the long-term industry outlook for timber and forestland assets remains strong as the global demand for wood and paper products continue to exceed supply.
+The United Nations Food and Agriculture Organisation has estimated that global consumption of wood and wood related products would rise more than 50% by 2030.
+The current supply of timber from sustainable sources is insufficient to meet existing demand, let alone future demand that is expected to grow significantly.